DiddiLeija/diddi-and-the-bugs/guide.md

 _New in version 2.0.0._

-This is the "event log".
-Here, you can notified by both Diddi or the "System" when something happens.
-For example, when you pause or restart the game.
+Here, you can be notified by both Diddi or the "System" when something happens, like an "event log".
+For example, when you pause or restart the game, the "System" will tell you.
 Also, if you find one of our "easter eggs", you'll get notified too!

 ### The Monster